Security-Onion-Solutions/securityonion-docs/logstash.rst

 Configuration
 -------------

-Here are a few of the settings which you may need to tune in ``/etc/logstash/logstash.yml``.
+Here are a few of the settings which you may need to tune in ``/opt/so/saltstack/local/pillar/minions/$MINION_$ROLE.sls under logstash_settings``.

-pipeline.batch.size
+ls_pipeline_batch_size
 ~~~~~~~~~~~~~~~~~~~

     The maximum number of events an individual worker thread will collect from inputs before attempting to execute its filters and outputs.
 Larger batch sizes are generally more efficient, but come at the cost of increased memory overhead.
+This is set to 125 by default.

-pipeline.workers
+ls_pipeline_workers
 ~~~~~~~~~~~~~~~~

     The number of workers that will, in parallel, execute the filter and output stages of the pipeline.
 If you find that events are backing up, or that the CPU is not saturated, consider increasing this number to better utilize machine processing power.
+By default this value is set to the number of cores in the system.

 For more information, please see https://www.elastic.co/guide/en/logstash/current/logstash-settings-file.html.

-Logstash Heap
+lsheap
 ~~~~~~~~~~~~~

 By default, if total available memory is 8GB or greater, the Logstash heap size in ``/etc/logstash/jvm.options`` is configured (during setup) to equal 25% of available memory, but no greater than 4GB.